Want to watch this video? Sign up for the course here. Or enter your email below to watch one free video.

 • Illegal injection drug use

-• Transfusion or transplant from infected donor
+• Transfusion or transplant from an infected donor

 • During the tattoo process